slapec/yaat/README.md

 It is fine to mix the previous modes.
 This can be useful when you want to change the `$scope.$sortableOptions` but nothing more.

-## Styling
+## Themes

+`yaat` comes with 2 themes built-in:

+- The `standard` theme which is basically empty (it is the default).
+- The `bootstrap` theme which is using Bootstrap.

-`yaat` does not use any front-end framework by default.
-See the template (`dev/yatable/static/table.html`) for template details.
+See the template (`dev/yatable/static/table.html`) for standard theme details.

 ### Dynamic CSS classes

-There are some dynamic classes in the template:
+There are some dynamic classes in the standard template:

 -   `"yh-{{ header.key }}"`